Save

 Hippocampus Critical for creating and integrating new memories

-Amygdala (Uh-Mig-Duh-Luh) Plays a role in emotional processes (Ex.
+Amygdala (Uh-Mig-Duh-Luh) plays a role in?
+Plays a role in emotional processes (Ex.
 Fear)

-Basal Ganglia Directs intentional movement A set of subcortical structures that directs intentional movement Reward processing
+Basal Ganglia A set of subcortical structures that directs intentional movement and reward processing

 ENDOCRINE SYSTEM Network of glands that produce and secrete into the bloodstream chemical messages (hormones) which influence a wide variety of basic functions (metabolism, growth, and sexual development)

-Thyroid gland Regulate bodily functions like body temperature and heart rate part of the endocrine system
+Thyroid gland regulates?
+Regulates bodily functions such as body temperature and heart rate; the adrenals, the pancreas, and the pineal

 Adrenal glands Adrenaline & Cortisol Regulates stress responses part of the endocrine system